 Add orzo and cook, stirring, for one minute to toast.
 Stir in chicken broth and Dijon mustard.
 Bring to a boil, then reduce heat to a simmer and continue simmering for 6 to 7 minutes, stirring occasionally, until orzo is almost tender.
 If orzo starts to stick, lower heat and add a splash of water or broth if necessary.
 1 ¼ cup orzo, 2 ½ cups chicken broth, 1 teaspoon Dijon mustard

 Keeping the heat at a simmer, stir in asparagus, half and half, Parmesan cheese and basil.
 Continue simmering for 2 more minutes.
-450 grams 1 lb asparagus spears, ¾ cup half and half cream, ½ cup freshly grated Parmesan cheese, 2 tablespoon fresh basil leaves,
+450 grams 1 lb asparagus spears, ¾ cup half and half cream, ½ cup freshly grated Parmesan cheese, 2 tbsp fresh basil leaves,